 Remember: Acne is not caused by unclean skin, so over-scrubbing or over-cleansing will not help and may even irritate the skin.

 MISTAKE NO. 4: USING THE WRONG PRODUCTS ON ACNE-PRONE SKIN:

-Certain ingredients found in products such as cosmetics (oil-based foundations & powder compacts), most moisturisers and some sunscreens can clog pores and aggravate acne or even be the sole cause of it.
+Certain ingredients in cosmetics, moisturisers and some sunscreens can clog pores and aggravate acne, or even be the sole cause of it.

 MISTAKE NO. 5: PICKING AND SQUEEZING AT PIMPLES: